jsanpe/SwinsidNeat/README.md

 - All components are placed on the bottom layer: the goal is to leave the top layer component free and use the silkscreen to mimic the MOS 6581 logo.
 So, this new layout has aesthetic purposes only.
 <img alt="SwinSID Bottom Layer" src="images/back.png" width="400">

-- The ICSP header is now optional: Some of the pins on the side have been repurposed to program the ATMega without the need to an additional 2x3 header, which contributes to a cleaner top.
+- The ICSP header is now gone ~~optional~~: Some of the pins on the side have been repurposed to program the ATMega without the need to add an additional 2x3 header, which contributes to a cleaner top.
 The required connections are marked in the PCB

 | ICSP Pin | Swinsid Pin | Silkscreen Mark |
 |----------|-------------|-----------------|